This Week in Petroleum History: May 5 – 11

 Seventeen miles east of Chicago, Standard Oil Company of New Jersey began construction on a massive refinery complex in early May 1889.
 Using advanced refining processes introduced by John D. Rockefeller, it would become the largest in the United States.

-BP whiting refinery near Chicago at sunset in 2013.
+BP Whiting refinery near Chicago seen at sunset in 2013.

 BP completed a multi-year, multi-billion dollar modernization project at the Whiting refinery in 2013.
 Photo courtesy Hydrocarbon Processing magazine.

-Once operated by Amoco, the refinery in Whiting, Indiana, was acquired by the British Petroleum Company in 1998.
+Once operated by Amoco, the refinery in Whiting, Indiana, was acquired by the British Petroleum Company in 1998 as part of its $48.2 billion merger with Amoco.
 After the acquisition, British Petroleum became BP Amoco, a name shorted to BP in 2001 after mergers with ARCO and Castrol.

-The BP brand also changed to lower-case bp, often with the tagline “beyond petroleum” and a stylized yellow and green sun.
-By 2023, the 1,400-acre Whiting plant refined 435,000 barrels of oil per day.
+The BP brand also used a lower-case bp often with the tagline “beyond petroleum” and a stylized yellow and green sun.
+By 2023 — and after federally mandated environmental improvements — the 1,400-acre Whiting plant refined about 435,000 barrels of oil per day.

 Refining “Sour Crude”